jteerani/Vehicle-Counting-From-CCTV/README.md

 9. chart_custom_yolov4.png --> This picture is final output chart from custom training yolov4

-### This project is designed for CCTV in specific area so that it need to be improve with more complex custom data and complex perspective.
+######## This project is designed for CCTV in specific area so that it need to be improved with more complex custom data and complex perspective.